runttekita/yUI/README.md

  ## Nudge Mode:

-  Press K while hovering over your yUi element in debug mode to be able to press the arrow

-  keys to slightly nudge your element.
+  Press K while hovering over your yUi element in debug mode to be able to press the arrow keys to slightly nudge your element.

+ ## Resize Mode:

+  Press R while hovering over your yUi element in debug mode to resize it.

+  Ctrl+R lets you maintain the aspect ratio.

  ## Exit Mode:

-  Press L while in Move or Nudge mode to exit mode.
+  Press L while in Move, Resize or Nudge mode to exit mode.

  ## Autoplace